nikitavoloboev/data/future/future.md

 - Learn Anything is top 5 most visited websites on the internet.
 AI is able to craft personal optimized learning paths for learning any topic on Earth.
 - No use of fossil fuels.
 Only sustainable & environmentally safe sources used.
 - Every device that needs to connect to the internet, is connected.
 Abundant connectivity for all devices.
+- Autonomous driving fully integrated into society.

 ## ~ 2040

 - AGI
-- Cure for all cancers & diseases (immunotherapy & cheap)
+- Cure for all cancers & diseases (cheap immunotherapies, drugs)

 ## Links